 The reality check is this, you're buying land in a older sub-division that has smaller lots than the newer sub-divisions.
 You then will wait to see if the city allows you to build on smaller lots.
 If the city goes backwards and allows you to build new homes on smaller lots many current landowners will do the same.
 Your new home market will then be flooded with low cost to own 1,100 sqft homes.

-Investing or lending on property the size of 30x150 as collaterial in most books is just bad investment practices.
+Investing or lending on property the size of 30x150 as colleterial in most books is just bad investment practices.

-Unless you are looking for the long term investment or acqusition of the neigbhoring property investing in property that does not meet code requirements for building are bad investments.
+Unless you are looking for the long term investment or acquisition of the neighboring property investing in property that does not meet code requirements for building are bad investments.

 Let's take one of our neighbors actual investment loan from a Realtor that also does secured loans.